Skali14/ESPRIT-ACO/readme.md

 ESPRIT-Bot

-A bot designed for monitoring and auto checkout Esprit.at products!!
+A bot designed for monitoring and auto checkout Esprit.at products!

-abctest